 The Greater Chennai Corporation has replied to the RTI query filed by K Saravanan, recently.
 In a reply dated August 31 2017, the Public Information Officer/Executive Engineer of Zone 13 has not clarified if there exists rules or statutes or any order under which conservancy fees are levied for holding unticketed events generally in Chennai.

 The reply plainly states, “Normally the Greater Chennai Corporation levied Conservancy charges Rs 15,000 per day from the organiser of the event who sought permission to conduct event at Elliots Beach.”

 The PIO has attached a copy of the two permission letters from the Regional DC issued to the Marghazi Festival organisers and to one Suraj Singh, Sports PRO to do a promotional installation for 15 days for the ICC Champions Trophy – 2017 in May 2017.

-Both the permission letters mentioning the levy of Rs 15,000 as conservancy charge, but there is no information about on what basis the fee is levied.
+Both the permission letters mention the levy of Rs 15,000 as conservancy charge, but there is no information about the basis on which the fee is levied.